What is a crypto market cap – All you need to know!

 You can easily keep track of the current prices for all your favourite cryptocurrencies right here at our website – follow live prices here.
 You can also track the current market cap.

 For example, right now Bitcoin’s current market cap is $140.80 Billion USD, with a trading price of one BTC at $7,954.76 USD.
 Follow the live price of Bitcoin here below.

 - Dividend = Is a divided return to all shareholders from a company’s earnings

 - An exchange = is a platform where buyers and sellers can meet and trade cryptocurrencies (or stocks) with each other.

-- What is a crypto market cap = Circulating supply (of a coin / stock) x Price
+- How to calculate the market cap of a cryptocurrency = Circulating supply (of a coin/stock) x Price

-- Circulating supply = the amount of stocks/coins that are currently circulating on the market and in the public’s hands
+- Circulating supply = the number of stocks/coins that are currently circulating on the market and in the public’s hands

-- Howey test = a test used by the SEC to define if something should be classified as a ‘investment contracts’.
-And if so it needs to comply with the regulations that follows all so called securities under the Securities Act of 1933 and the Securities Exchange Act of 1934.
+- Howey test = a test used by the SEC to define if something should be classified as ‘investment contracts’.
+And if so it needs to comply with the regulations that follow all so-called securities under the Securities Act of 1933 and the Securities Exchange Act of 1934.

 The Howey test compiles of these questions: